birdland/dlkit-doc/source/tutorial.rst

     if tm.supports_type_lookup():
         tls = tm.get_type_lookup_session()

-(Note that for the service implementations used in this tutorial, both the ``LearningManger`` and ``TypeManager`` classes happen to be in the same module, but this will not always be the case)

 The ``TypeLookupSession`` provides a number of ways to get types, two of which are sufficient to get started: